erickm93/tk-bank-api/README.md

 ```

 If the text from the output is green :green_heart: means that the test passed and a red :red_circle: text means that it failed.

+## License

+Licensed under the MIT license, see the separate LICENSE file.